Wokarol/StateMachine/README.md

 # StateMachine
 It allows you to create generic State Machines using code

+> [!WARNING]
+> I no longer mantain this repo and no longer use this approach to state machines as I moved to switch..case based ones due to their simplicity

-State Machine like this *[Image taken from http://www.gameprogrammingpatterns.com/state.html, I recommend you to read it]
+State Machine like this *(Image taken from http://www.gameprogrammingpatterns.com/state.html, I recommend you to read it)
 ![State Machine from gameprogrammingpatterns.com](http://www.gameprogrammingpatterns.com/images/state-flowchart.png)* can be converted to code like that
 ```cs